Daniel Petalas Partner

 In his political law practice, Dan guides companies, trade associations, candidates, and other groups on both sides of the political aisle through the complex regulation of federal and state campaign finance activities, lobbying and pay-to-play disclosures and restrictions, government ethics, congressional inquiries, and related election and political issues.

-As a specialist in investigations and political law, Dan often has been asked to provide analysis and insight into legal developments and other current events by many leading press and broadcast news sources, including the New York Times, Washington Post, Associated Press, USA Today, Toronto Star, Boston Globe, Politico, and Times.com, among others.
+Given his depth of experience in government investigations and political law, Dan often has been asked to provide analysis and insight into legal developments and other current events by many leading press and broadcast news sources, including the New York Times, Washington Post, Associated Press, USA Today, Toronto Star, Boston Globe, Politico, and Times.com, among others.

 Practice AreasCivil Appeals Class Action Complex Litigation Gaming Securities Litigation Technology Law Political Law White Collar & Government Investigations

 - Law Clerk to the Honorable Thomas M. Reavley, U.S. Court of Appeals—Fifth Circuit (1998-1999)